 Social media is one of the most important factors that play a major role in any website’s success.
 It is one aspect that you cannot afford to overlook.
 Be it a long explanation or a “thanks for stopping by”, engaging your users makes a huge difference.
 Here are a couple of apps that I think you’ll find useful:

-The Facebook Pages Manager allows you to control and moderate you Facebook page on-the-go.
+The Facebook Business Suite (formerly Pages Manager) allows you to control and moderate you Facebook page on-the-go.
 From moderating comments, to creating new events and providing detailed analytics, this app is a must-have if your site depends on Facebook juice.

 HootSuite is a professional social media management platform which supports over 130 different social media networks and used by over 7,000,000 users and some of the top brands like Vigin, WWF and Segate.